Politics and rivalry shape Iranian response to Paris attack

 "We strongly condemn the terrorist attack in France and believe Islam does not allow the killing of innocent people, be it in Paris, Syria, Iraq, Yemen, Pakistan or Afghanistan," said the hardliner - who last year said the fatwa to kill Rushdie was still in place.

-But he also used the opportunity to criticise Western countries, which Tehran accuses of supporting some Sunni militants, such as factions of the Syrian opposition.
+But he also used the opportunity to criticize Western countries, which Tehran accuses of supporting some Sunni militants, such as factions of the Syrian opposition.

 "U.S. dollars, UK pounds and the European Union's euros are to blame for these killings," said Khatami, according to Press TV.
 "These terrorists are your creation and have been nurtured by political support from you and your allies."